FeijiangHan/Feijianghan.github.io/_pages/about.md

 I am also the co-founder of [Savable Koupon AI](https://www.koupon.ai/), where we build AI-driven price tracking, LLM-based product analysis, and recommendation systems for e-commerce.

+All NLP work listed below was completed in 2024-2025.
 You can find my publications on <a href='https://scholar.google.com.hk/citations?user=PEJ5x3EAAAAJ'>Google Scholar</a>.

 {% include_relative includes/future.md %}